Aljgutier/aljgutier.github.io/posts/Financial Markets/20201231-MarketCycleML.md

 First Article - [Analyzing Bear and Bull Markets in Python](https://aljgutier.github.io/posts/Financial%20Markets/20200930-MarketCycle/).
 In this article, the *fmcycles()* function for analyzing Bear and Bull market cycles is introduced.
 The Bear (downward trending) and Bull (upward trending) cycles are identified from daily stock data.
 A classic Bull and Bear market annotated chart with normalized market cycle returns are graphed with the *fmplot()* function.
 Several variables useful as ML are derived by the *fmplot()* function, including *mkt* the market cycle truth variable (dependent variable, label), *mcupm* a delayed version of *mkt* useful, *mdcup* the price percent increase from the previous market low during a Bear cycle, and *mucdown* the price percent decrease from the previous market high during a Bull cycle.

 Second article - [Market Cycle Prediction Model - Data Analysis](https://aljgutier.github.io/posts/Financial%20Markets/20201031-MarketCycleDataAnalysis/).
 After establishing the objects (business and technical), data wrangling and exploratory data analysis are the first steps to developing an effective ML model.
 Data is input from a few open-source APIs with the help of the *fmget* module, including Yahoo Finance, Quandl, and FRED.
 Financial data data includes:

-Daily stock data (open, close, volume, high, low).
+* Daily stock data (open, close, volume, high, low)
 * Unemployment rate
 * Consumer sentiment
 * Consumer price index